Schomberg House

-The Temple also served as a high-class brothel and gambling den, and was eventually raided by the police and closed down.
 Meanwhile, Thomas Gainsborough, who was at the height of his career as one of the two most fashionable portrait painters in England, lived next door at no. 80 from 1774 until his death in 1788.
 The artists Richard Cosway and Maria Cosway also lived at no. 81 for a time with their servant Ottobah Cugoano.
 During this period number 82 was a fashionable textile store.

 In the first half of the 19th century Schomberg House was neither aristocratic nor artistic.
 The central house was a bookshop from 1804 to 1850, and other tenants of the three houses included a picture dealer, an auctioneer and a haberdasher.
 In 1850 no. 80 was demolished and replaced as part of an abortive redevelopment of the whole site.
 Then in 1859 nos.
 80–82 were all acquired by the government for use by the War Office, which also occupied several other mansions in Pall Mall.

 In 1956 the building was largely demolished to make way for offices.
 However, not only were the surviving facades of nos.
 81 and 82 retained, but that of no. 80 was rebuilt in its original form.

 The name Schomberg House has also been used for another property Pall Mall no. 78 (and 77) that used to be the residence of Princess Christian of Schleswig-Holstein and later her two daughters.
 No. 77 is now part of the Oxford and Cambridge Club (71 Pall Mall).

 Schomberg House is listed Grade II* on the National Heritage List for England.